 Hsinbyume Paya, a spectacular dazzling white monument was commissioned in 1816 by the grandson of King Bodawpaya, King Bagyidaw to commemorate his favorite wife who died in childbirth.
 The design, with its seven terraces, represents Mount Meru, the sacred mountain in Buddhist mythology.

-At 6 am next morning I took a 6-hour bus journey and then a 3-hour boat to Bagan.
+At 6 am the next morning I took a 6-hour bus journey and then a 3-hour boat to Bagan.
 In retrospect, I should have gone by car but I was amply compensated when I checked into the Tharabar Hotel that evening.

 Pagodas and Temples

-Old pagodas and temples are the main attractions in Bagan with the majority dating from 11th – 13th Centuries.
+Old pagodas and temples are the main attractions in Bagan with the majority dating from the 11th – 13th Centuries.

-The best time to tour, preferably by, car is early morning or late afternoon as the light is best and the temperature is cooler.
+The best time to tour, preferably by, the car is early morning or late afternoon as the light is best and the temperature is cooler.